Picaridin

-Icaridin, also known as picaridin, is an insect repellent which can be used directly on skin or clothing.
+Picaridin, also known as icaridin, is an insect repellent which can be used directly on skin or clothing.
 It has broad efficacy against various arthropods such as mosquitos, ticks, gnats, flies and fleas, and is almost colorless and odorless.
 A study performed in 2010 showed that picaridin spray and cream at the 20% concentration provided 12 hours of protection against ticks.
-Icaridin does not dissolve plastics, synthetics or sealants.
+Unlike DEET, picaridin does not dissolve plastics, synthetics or sealants, is odorless and non-greasy and presents a lower risk of toxicity when used with sunscreen, as it may reduce skin absorption of both compounds.

 The name picaridin was proposed as an International Nonproprietary Name (INN) to the World Health Organization (WHO), but the official name that has been approved by the WHO is icaridin.
 The chemical is part of the piperidine family, along with many pharmaceuticals and alkaloids such as piperine, which gives black pepper its spicy taste.